rcarver/config/README.md

 A modern, distributed server configuration tool.

-**Product Status** Config is very alpha.
+**Product Status:** Config is very alpha.
 Feedback of all types is welcome, especially issues and pull requests.
-Vagrant is the ideal way to experiement with Config; see below.
+Vagrant is the ideal way to get started; see below.

 ## Goals